 A Meaningful Experience.
 I want to bottle this up and serve it to everyone who needs it - which, just so happens to be, a majority of us.
 The beauty of this is that meaningful experiences happen in a variety of ways - in line at the grocery store, while reading a book at bedtime, walking the dog, on vacation, during a long run, at breakfast while eating a life-changing cinnamon roll.
 The main quality of a meaningful experience is easy to determine: it has significant impact on you.
 It’s meaningful.

 Only recently did I realize why work became fun again.
 I have been busy hustling back and forth to school, reading new articles and journals and books, getting inspiration from new people and places and, above all, meaningful interactions and experiences.

 I listened to Ann Bancroft, a prominent author and female polar explorer, discuss her life’s work becoming the first woman to reach both poles via the ice.
 After her presentation, we had a conversation about taking risks and the benefits of getting outside of your comfort zone.
 This turned into further conversation about packing in these life lessons into multi-day programs available for everyone from high school students to CEO’s.

-Both Ann and Dick have been incredibly instrumental in the inspiration for us building activities and programs that align with our beliefs of the power of authentic experiences and that getting outside of the office gives way to discovering new leaders, thinking clearly, and rediscovering core values.
-A few groups with whom I helped facilitate team building activities this past week told me the two things they found the most impactful about their programs were:
+Both Ann and Dick have been incredibly instrumental in the inspiration for us building activities and programs that align with our beliefs of the power of authentic experiences.
+Getting (literally) outside of the office gives way to discovering new leaders, new skills, clearer thinking, and the rediscovering of core values.
+A few groups with whom I have helped facilitate team building activities this past week told me the two things they found the most impactful about their programs were: